-Amy aged 40, and Ben aged 41, from Bolton have adopted six children, here Amy tells their adoption story.
+Amy and Ben, from Bolton have adopted six children, here Amy tells their adoption story:

 “My name is Amy and adoption has always been the way I planned to have a family.
 I was born in St Bees in Cumbria and was raised in a wonderful family, being the youngest of four siblings.
 The only ‘difficulty’ I faced was being the youngest child – I loved babies and was desperate for my parents to give me a baby brother or sister, which never happened!